chenli1996/CellSight/README.md

 - Saves FoV images for each user for further processing or visualization.

 **Note**: Requires setting up a virtual display using Xvfb.

+### preprocess.py

+Preprocess 8i data, save to binary file, downsammple for hpr

+### rendering_pc.py

+render 8i data using fov and save to png figures.
+It can also be used to visualize the ply files using fov.